Hal Linden: Later career

 In 1996, Linden had a supporting role in the television film The Colony, opposite John Ritter and June Lockhart.
-The role was a departure for Linden as he played the villainous head of a home owner's association of a gated community.
+The role was a departure for Linden, as he played the villainous head of a home owner's association of a gated community.
 In 1999, he had a guest role in the last The Rockford Files reunion TV film, The Rockford Files: If It Bleeds...
 It Leads.
+In 1997, he played Ebeneezer Scrooge in the yearly Madison Square Garden production of A Christmas Carol.
 He continued his career in the late 1990s and 2000s with guest roles on Touched by an Angel, The King of Queens, Gilmore Girls, Law & Order: Criminal Intent, and Hot in Cleveland.
-He also narrated episodes of Biography and The American Experience, and voiced Dr. Selig on the animated series The Zeta Project.
+He also narrated episodes of Biography and The American Experience, and voiced Eli Selig, Zeta's creator, on the animated series The Zeta Project.
 In 2002, Linden received a Golden Palm Star on the Palm Springs, California, Walk of Stars.

+In 2008, he played Arvide Abernathy in Guys and Dolls at Hilbert Circle Theatre.
 Linden continued to have an active stage career.
 He appeared in the Toronto production of Tuesdays with Morrie in 2009.
 In July 2011, he appeared opposite Christina Pickles in the Colony Theatre's production of On Golden Pond.
 In 2011, Linden starred in a touring production of Shine featuring local professional talent.
 Linden also starred in Under My Skin, which premiered at the Pasadena Playhouse on September 19, 2012, and ran through October 2012.
-In 2013, Linden guest-starred in a season eight episode of Supernatural as a rabbi.
+In 2013, Linden guest-starred in a season eight episode of Supernatural as a rabbi and played the Interlocutor in the Ahmanson Theatre production of The Scottsboro Boys.
 In 2014, Linden guest-starred in an episode of the comedy series 2 Broke Girls.
 In 2015, he appeared at the Old Globe Theatre in the West Coast premiere of The Twenty Seventh Man starring as Yevgeny Zunser.

 Music

 After the success of Barney Miller, Linden decided to revive his music career with a nightclub act.
 In his act, Linden played the clarinet, performed pop and Broadway standards backed by a big band, and discussed his life and career.
 In March 2011, he began touring with the cabaret show An Evening with Hal Linden: I'm Old Fashioned.
 The show, which ran through 2012, was later released on DVD.
 In April 2011, Linden released his first album, It's Never Too Late.
 The album features a collection of jazz, Broadway and pop standards that Linden began recording around the time he was touring in the early 1980s.
 Due to a lack of interest, he shelved the songs.
 Linden decided to finish the album on the advice of his tour booker.